Financial Information

 Master's Degrees

-The Brown School offers generous merit-based scholarships — more than $6 million was awarded last year — as well as need-based financial aid.
+The Brown School offers generous scholarships — more than $6 million was awarded last year.
+We take both merit and need into account when awarding scholarships.

 Brown School students typically cover their educational expenses through a combination of the following:

-The MSW tuition rate for the 2022-23 academic year is $22,850 per semester.
-Learn more about MSW tuition, scholarships and fellowships on our website.
+The MSW tuition rate for the 2024-25 academic year is $24,005 per semester.
+Learn more about MSW tuition, scholarships, and fellowships on the Brown School website.

-The MPH tuition rate for the 2022-23 academic year is $20,295 per semester.
-Learn more about MPH tuition, scholarships and fellowships on our website.
+The MPH tuition rate for the 2024-25 academic year is $21,320 per semester.
+Learn more about MPH tuition, scholarships, and fellowships on the Brown School website.

 Doctoral Degrees

-All Public Health Sciences and Social Work students admitted into the Brown School’s doctoral program receive a financial package that consists of tuition coverage and four years of stipend support.
+All Public Health Sciences and Social Work students admitted into the Brown School’s doctoral program receive a financial package that consists of tuition coverage and five years of stipend support.

-Base stipends for 2022-23 will be $30,000 per year for four years.
+Base stipends for 2024-25 will be $36,050 per year for five years.
 Receipt of this stipend is not tied to work responsibilities.
+In some cases, students may be awarded competitive fellowships upon admission, which supplement or replace the base stipend.
 Students also receive $1,000 per year that can be used toward professional development, which may include computer hardware, software, professional travel, and society memberships.

-Additional funding is possible through paid research and teaching practicums, as well as predoctoral and postdoctoral opportunities.
+Students are encouraged to apply for additional funding opportunities in the form of research and teaching fellowships as well as dissertation grants.
+Fellowship opportunities may occur as early as the first semester of satisfactory academic progress.
 For more information, see the Public Health Sciences and Social Work program websites.

 Our programs are full time, and students are expected to be physically present through the first few years of the program.